ProtoDigitalUK/lucid_client/packages/elements/README.md

 - [x] Handles shouldnt be grabbed in the context of a store and instead globally.
 Based on state and scope used the store used should be determined.
 - [x] Implement solution for plugins and registering handlers.
 - [x] Change scoping to use `data-element="name"` instead of `data-scope="name"` to reduce boilerplate and force scoping.
 Is more explicit and easier to understand whats going on.
+- [x] Instead of supporting !state for booleans, allow attribute bindings to set actions as well allowing you to do any conditionals you need within them.
+- [] Update how attributes are read into attribute maps.
+Currently each store and the init handlers all handle this themselves.
+Instead, at a top level we should select all the valid attributes and then pass them to the store and handlers as required.
 - [-] Create Events handler plugin.
 Needs destroy method updating.
-- [] Instead of supporting !state for booleans, allow attribute bindings to set actions as well allowing you to do any conditionals you need within them.
 - [] Create Intersection handler plugin.
 - [] Create DOM handler plugin.
 - [] Create Focus Trap handler plugin.